Stringfellow Barr: Career

-In a 1951 New York Post column, Arthur Schlesinger Jr. mocked Barr as belonging to the "solve-the-Russian-problem-by-giving-them-money school," and said, of him and two others, "None of these gentlemen is a Communist, but none of them objects very much to Communism.
+In a 1951 New York Post column, Arthur Schlesinger Jr. mocked Barr as belonging to the "solve-the-Russian-problem-by-giving-them-money school," along with Carey McWilliams and Thomas Emerson.
+Schlesinger said of them, "None of these gentlemen is a Communist, but none of them objects very much to Communism.
 They are the Typhoid Marys of the left, bearing the germs of the infection even if not suffering obviously from the disease."